Claude Fable 5: What 15,514 App Reviews Revealed That App Ratings Couldn’t

 In this case, Android users were both more positive in their written feedback and more generous with their ratings, while iOS users were substantially more critical.
 The result was a meaningful gap across both key measures of customer satisfaction: a 15-point difference in sentiment score and a 0.7-star difference in average rating between the two platforms during the same period.

-Ask Appbot - Appbot's proprietary AI-powered app rating and review intelligence with natural language querying.
+One final observation: this entire analysis took less than 15 minutes with Ask Appbot - Appbot's proprietary AI-powered app rating and review intelligence with natural language querying.

 How long would it take your team to analyze 15,514 reviews and uncover the same insights?